8ctopus/sciter-sandbox/README.md

 - automatically install and configure sciter SDK
 - easily switch between SDK versions
 - start either scapp or usciter with inspector
-- easily test changes with F5 reload
+- auto-detects changes to your code and refreshes
 - lint javascript code (check for issues and format it)

 ## requirements